foldda/charian/README.md

 A freight company = any string-based communication; boxes = RDA containers; assembling furniture = self-binding.

-> _Self-binding_ means a data object decides how to map its own fields to and from the RDA container, instead of relying on an external schema or code generator.
+> _Self-binding_ means a data object controls how its fields map to and from the RDA container.
+Its mapping logic can use fixed positions or consult optional schema objects at runtime; no external schema file or code generator is required.

 ### A simple example